 - Mix well.

-- Add a few drops of yellow food coloring to the rice & mix well so that the color gets on most of the rice.
+- Add in a few drops of yellow food colouring (egg yellow) & mix well.

-- Place the fried potatoes in the pot & mix in.
+- Tuck the fried potatoes into the mince/rice mixture.

 - Serve this mince biryani with pea dhall, curried dhall, carrot salad, carrot sour milk salad or pickles.